-Social media has also made it increasingly harder on the responsibilities for journalists.
+Social media has also made it increasingly harder on the responsibilities of journalists.
 Instead of only focusing on reporting, local journalists also have to focus on how to get more eyeballs to their Facebook news page or Instagram account.

 Journalists and news anchors are under tremendous pressure from the higher-ups at the local news stations they work for to get more followers and likes on social media.
 They have to worry about being brands on social media in addition to reporting the news.

-Don’t you want your local news reporter to be laser focused on reporting the news, instead of focusing on reporting in addition to how to get more Facebook fans?
+Don’t you want your local news reporter to be laser-focused on reporting the news, instead of focusing on reporting in addition to how to get more Facebook fans?